chrisgonzgonz/FlipTurnstile/README.md

   - name ['e.g. Winter']
   - start date
   - end date
-  - has many swimmers
+  - has many Attendances

 - Swimmer
+  - firstName
+  - lastName
+  - email
   - Has many Attendances
-  - Has many Quarters
-  - Has a PaymentOption
+  - Has one PaymentOption

 - Attendance
+  - currentDate
   - belongs to Swimmer
+  - belogs to Quarter

 - PaymentOption
   - belongs to a swimmer
-  - belongs to a quarter
-  - *[Unlimited, Student, 10-Swim Pack]
+  - *types: [Unlimited, Student, 10-Swim Pack]